 This course is aimed at exceptionally strong students whose main interest is in Mathematics.
-It is well suited to students who will be amongst the very best in their current school who have a real passion for studying abstract ideas and solving complex problems – the harder the better!
-Although Maths might have been your best subject at school, Further Maths students choose this course mainly know more about this vast subject, enjoying it for its own sake.
+It is well suited to students who will be amongst the very best in their current school with a real passion for studying abstract ideas and solving complex problems – the harder the better!
+Students who choose this course regularly know more about this vast subject, enjoying it for its own sake.

 The course can be taken alongside any two A Levels in different subjects.

 Further Maths students usually (but not always) progress to degrees or careers in Science and Technology.

 At present, the first year is spent completing the A Level Mathematics course.
 In the second year, all of the areas met on the Mathematics course are developed, alongside introductions to new topics.

 - Elastic Strings